moorepants/eme150a/content/pages/project-two.rst

 ==============

 Your team will have 5 minutes to pitch your design.
-The talk will be followed by 1 minute of questions while the next team sets up.
+The talk will be followed by 5 minutes of questions while the next team sets up.
 The intended audience for your pitch will be engineering management and a potential purchaser of the product, so adjust your content appropriately.
-You should touch on the design features, analyses for failure, manufacturing and cost, etc.
+You should touch on the design features, analyses for failure, manufacturing and cost, etc. One person will be selected randomly from each group to give the talk.
+This means that everyone has to prepare to give the talk and it is in you best interest to help each other practice.

 Suggestion:

 - Make ten slides that will be shown for 30 seconds each (each team member makes 2-3 slides).
 - Each slide has an accompanying script that focuses on the main points.
-- Pick one person to deliver the talk.
+- Make sure your computer works with the TV in the design studio (Bainer 2071).

-Notes
+Notes:

 - We will be very strict with time.
 You will be cut off at 5 minutes!
-- Can use visuals: doc camera, board, projector
+- Can use visuals: board or TV
 - It takes more time than you expect to make it concise!
-- Your grade will come from the three judges.
+- Your grade will come from the participating judges.
 - The best talk, based on class vote, will get a prize!

 - https://en.wikipedia.org/wiki/Lightning_talk